mloskot/mateusz.loskot.net/content/post/2013/03/02/oracle-xe-lightweight-setup.md

 date: 2013-03-02T22:50:00Z
 title: Oracle XE lightweight setup
 description: Notes on how to make Oracle XE on Linux run even lighter
+categories: [ "code" ]
 ---

 To support my open souce hacking, I use a budget OpenVZ Virtual Private Server from [Frantech Solutions](http://buyvm.net/).
 Despite very decent CPU horsepower I've got there, I only have access to 512MB/1024MB (burst) of RAM.

 Lately, I decided to start regular testing, preferabley continuous, of [SOCI](http://soci.sourceforge.net) against Oracle database, so I headed to hunt Oracle database hosting, ideally for free.
 The only free access to Oracle database I found is Amazon RDS offered as part of AWS Free Usage Tier, but I'm not very keen to submit for AWS.
 I don't need anything for production purposes.
 I only need to run some basic integration tests.

 I decided to try figure out how I can squeeze and run Oracle Express the VPS server I use.
 I use Debian (wheezy) on my server and, while idling, ```free``` hardly ever reports more than 15MB RAM used.

 I run Linux 32-bit on the server and here comes the obstacle: Oracle thoughtfully offers Express Edition 11g for Linux 64-bit.
 It's not exactly what I'd consider as being *[committed to offering choice, flexibility, and lower cost of computing for end users](http://www.oracle.com/us/technologies/open-source/index.htm)*.
 Thankfully, Oracle still hosts the repository with Debian packages of Oracle Database 10g Express Edition at [oss.oracle.com/debian](https://oss.oracle.com/debian).
 Note, it is not linked at the [oss.oracle.com](https://oss.oracle.com/) portal anywhere, strangely, but Web search for oracle+debian will reveal it.
 So, I grabbed .deb packages with ```libaio``` and ```oracle-xe```.

 The server runs in OpenVZ container and it does not have a single byte of swap available.